elahe-dastan/data-scientist-interview/README.md

 1. you have buckets one 5 liters the other 3 liters, measure 4 liters:

-   First I make the 3 liters bucket full and then pour it to 5 liters bucket then I make it full again and pour it to the 5 liters bucket till it gets full so the amount of water left in the 3 liters bucket is 1 liter then I make the 5 liters bucket empty and pour that 1 liter in it then make the 3 liters bucket full again and pour it to the 5 liters bucket which had 1 liter inside, so the result is 4 liters of water in the 5 liters bucket.
+   First I make the 3 liters bucket full and then pour it to 5 liters bucket then I make it full again and pour it to the 5 liters bucket till it gets full, so the amount of water left in the 3 liters bucket is 1 liter then I make the 5 liters bucket empty and pour that 1 liter in it then make the 3 liters bucket full again and pour it to the 5 liters bucket which had 1 liter inside, so the result is 4 liters of water in the 5 liters bucket.